jarbaspinto/clone_netflix/README.md

-# clone_netflix
+# grand_line_world
- Aprendendo a criar a interface da netflix com a DIO
+ Aprendendo a criar a interface baseada na Netflix, com o tema personalizado no seriado One Piece para o bootcamp com a DIO